There is a wide range of flat roof materials that you can install on your house.

 PVC membrane: $6.50 – 7.50 + per sq. ft.

 EPDM rubber: $5.50 – 6.50 + per sq. ft.

 TPO roofing: $6.0 – 7.0 per sq. ft.

 Modified bitumen and rolled asphalt roofs: $5.50 – 6.50 + per sq. ft.

-TPO membrane is around $1.70 per sq foot
+TPO roofing costs $1.70 per square foot

 Tar roofs are installed extremely rarely, have to be special ordered and therefore pricing is not readily available.